javimangal/preoperative-atelectasis/README.md

-└── R                     <- Source code for this project (HW) │   ├── scripts           <- Scripts sourced in main R markdown documents (PG) │   └── sessions          <- Text files with information of R sessions (PG)
+└── R                     <- Source code for this project (HW) │   ├── scripts           <- Scripts sourced in main R markdown documents (PG) │   └── sessions          <- Text files with information of R sessions (PG) └── renv                  <- Packaging dependencies (RO)

 ```

 ## Documentation
 The full documentation with comments of statistical analyses can be found in the [reports folder](docs/reports).
 Each PDF file documents sequential parts of the analyses, identified as Part 1 to Part 7 files as mentioned before.
-These reports describe the operating system plus R and package versions dependencies to reproduce each part of the analyses.
-It is my plan to publish these reports as html files in the short-term for better integration of documentation and intuitive navigation, as well as including a [Binder](https://mybinder.org/) where all analyses can be replicated without the need of installing any software.
+These reports describe the operating system of R and package versions dependencies to reproduce each part of the analyses.
+It is my plan to publish these reports as html files in the short-term for better integration of documentation and intuitive navigation.
+I have also included package dependencies in the **renv** folder in a lockfile.
+My aim for the next days is to test that all analyses can be run in a different computer as well as including a [Binder](https://mybinder.org/) where all analyses can be replicated without the need of installing any software.

 ## License
 This project is licensed under the terms of the [MIT License](/LICENSE).